StefEmp/BullCowGame/README.md

 If you want to cheat, have a look in the 'BullCowCartridge.cpp' file and you may find a line of code you can uncomment to display the word!
 (Let's not make cheating tooooo easy!).

-I learnt about creating this game by following a C++ and Unreal Engine course on Udemy.
-If your interested in having a go at the course yourself, check it out here: https://www.udemy.com/course/unrealcourse/

-Big thanks to the guys at GameDev.TV Team for having such an informative course!

 The game is created using the Unreal Engine and C++, the functionality of the terminal has been coded using C++ while the 3D aspects are done using the Unreal engine, such as asset placement, lighting, terrain and map generation.
 For the purposes of this project, I created the C++ code that make the terminal or sign post function.
 I did move a few things around in the scene and play with some of the unreal engine aspects, but the main point of this project was more to do with learning C++ and implementing things such as loops, functions, arrays and other useful forms of C++ coding!